aprosail/syntax-sugar/README.md

 # Syntax Sugar

-A utilities library containing useful tools and syntax sugars.
+A utilities library containing useful tools and syntax sugars for Dart.